-With substantial mathematical coaching and support from Grayon teachers, Alexis Miller (Lower School Projects and Math) and Derek Graves (Mathematics and Computer Science), our Director of Research, Jill Williford Wurman shares an avalanche of ideas to take a seasonal paper cutting activity to an experiential math lesson for young gifted students.
+With substantial mathematical coaching and support from Grayson teachers Alexis Miller (Lower School Projects and Math) and Derek Graves (Mathematics and Computer Science), our Director of Research, Jill Williford Wurman, shares an avalanche of ideas to take a seasonal paper cutting activity to an experiential math lesson for young gifted students.

 THE HUMBLE SNOWFLAKE